EduardKuijpers/TGIF_XLD/README.md

 1. Hey, where's the version of `PetClinic`?
 Well, you don't want to start each release with the same version, do you? ;) Let's make the version variable, so each release can have a different version: On the top-left you'll see a dropdown menu called `Show`.
 In that menu select `Variables`.
 1. Click on `New variable` and name it `PetClinicVersion`
 1. In the dropdown select `Release flow` to go back.
-1. Open task `Deploy PetClinic to Production` and add the new variable in the Package, like so: `Applications/PetClinic-war/${PetClinicVersion}`
+1. Open task `Deploy PetClinic to Production` and add the new variable in the Package field, like so: `Applications/PetClinic-war/${PetClinicVersion}`
 1. Now let's see if this works.
 Click on `New release`, give the release a name and enter `1.0` for the `PetClinicVersion`.
 Click on `Create`, then `Start release` > `Start`
 1. Wait for the release to finish and go to [PetClinic](http://localhost:8080/petclinic/) to verify version 1.0 is running (refresh if necessary):
 ![alt text](./Images/Tomcat_PetClinicV1.png)